boryssmejda/mathOp/README.md

 ## Motivation
-I wanted to create this project to put together all I have learned during my 2020 internship in [Hexagon](https://hexagon.com/) in their office in Łódź.
-Back then I was tasked with development of an Qt GUI application that could be deployed on Windows, Android and iOS.
+I wanted to create this project to put together all I have learned during my 2020 internship in [Hexagon](https://hexagon.com/) in their office in Łódź.</br>
+Back then I was tasked with development of an Qt GUI application that could be deployed on Windows, Android and iOS.</br>

+I am fully aware, that the C++ code the library is written in, is extremely simple.
+However, the code complexity was not of main intrest for me when doing this project.</br>
+I just wanted to prepare a potential platform for any future multiplatform project that I could start.
+I wanted also to experience any hurdles in preparing a multiplatform C++ project nowadays.</br>

 This time I wanted to create a simple library performing basic mathematical operations such as addition, subtraction, multiplication and division.
 The library should have an external dependency and should be tested using a testing framework.
 External dependency that I have chosen was [fmt](https://github.com/fmtlib/fmt).